Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Wear Shoes with Good Traction

 Especially if you plan to hike the Summit Trail to the top of the granite dome, come prepared with good traction shoes.
-The climb is steep but hiking boots/shoes really help keep a grip on your way up and down - even when it’s dry.
+The climb is steep, but hiking boots/shoes help keep a grip on your way up and down, even when it’s dry.

 IMG_7773.jpg